stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/connecting.md

     run computationally intensive tasks.
 Those should be submitted to the scheduler which will dispatch them on compute nodes.

-By contrast, the shell prompt on a login node looks like this:
+By contrast, the shell prompt on a compute node looks like this:

 <!-- manual coloring -->
 <pre style="padding: 10.5px 12px">